-Both work similar to the concept of 401(k) payroll deductions, in that they enable you to save and invest automatically.
-This enables you to accumulate money without experiencing any sense of self-sacrifice, which is the “force” that often keeps people from either saving or investing.
+Both work similar to the concept of 401(k) payroll deductions in that they enable you to save and invest automatically.
+This allows you to accumulate money without experiencing any sense of self-sacrifice, which is the “force” that often keeps people from either saving or investing.
 Each enables you to accomplish the objective while going about your regular business.

 If there is a sequence, you might want to start with a microsavings service.
 That will enable you to at least begin saving money, which you can then transfer into a robo advisor once you’ve accumulated what you consider to be a comfortable amount of money.
 This will enable you to at least begin incorporating into your life the savings and investment patterns that are absolutely necessary in order to reach any level of financial security or independence.

 Microsavings services and robo advisors were made especially for new and small savers/investors.
 If that describes you, these are the platforms you’ve been waiting for.